mbensmida/sphinx-poc/docs/Developing_Rest_Service.rst

 Besides using Jax-RS, you can also develop a REST service as a Groovy script in your own
-`extension <#PLFDevGuide.eXoAdd-ons.PortalExtension>`__ that will be loaded at startup by the REST engine.
+:ref:`extension <PLFDevGuide.eXoAdd-ons.PortalExtension>` that will be
+loaded at startup by the REST engine.

-To do this, you first need to have your own extension project as described in `Creating your extension project <#PLFDevGuide.eXoAdd-ons.PortalExtension.Howto>`__.
+To do this, you first need to have your own extension project as described in :ref:`Creating your extension project <PLFDevGuide.eXoAdd-ons.PortalExtension.Howto>`.
 The below process will instruct how to write a simple Groovy REST script in your own extension and make it work in eXo Platform.

 1. Create a Groovy script named ``custom-extension.war!/WEB-INF/groovy/demo/GroovyRest.groovy`` with